-Ms. Lo Moon Fong (羅滿芳女士), aged 46, was appointed as the company secretary and finance manager in June 2016.
+Ms. Lo Moon Fong (羅滿芳女士), aged 47, was appointed as the company secretary and finance manager in June 2016.
 She is responsible for financial reporting and compliance of the Group.
 Ms. Lo graduated with a bachelor degree in business administration from the Hong Kong University of Science and Technology in November 1998.
-She is a member of the HKICPA and is a Certified Financial Planner.
+She is a member of the Hong Kong Institute of Certified Public Accountants ("HKICPA") and is a Certified Financial Planner.